3ch0ff/vbga-installer/README.md

-VirtualBox Guest Additions Installer
+# VirtualBox Guest Additions Installer

+this software is only for linux systems

--------- REQUIREMENTS --------
+# REQUIREMENTS

 - python 3.7.6
 - pip (python 3.7.6)